jg00n/Powershell-Snippets/README.md

 # Powershell Snippets
- Powershell content that I've sourced or built
+ Powershell content that I've sourced or built over the years (2017-2019).

 ## BIOS Captures
 This script I based it off of another [script](http://www.systanddeploy.com/2019/03/list-and-change-bios-settings-with.html) while I was trying to streamline BIOS configurations on a client.
 This sample currently has a Lenovo configuration setup for the purpose, where it would log in and then determine which models have a valid configuration.
 If there is no configuration for the particular machine, it generates a CSV file so that you can set up a master checklist later for that model so need be.
 I haven't tested it against Dell and HP machines at the time since most of the clients had Lenovo Products.